Octavio

 How to Pronounce Octavio

 Our model has identified 3 different pronunciations for the name Octavio.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 67.6% confident that Octavio is pronounced as ahk-TAY-vee-oh.
-The next most likely pronunciation is ahk-TAH-vee-oh, at 24.3% confidence.
+Our model is 67.6% confident that Octavio is pronounced as ahk-TAY-vee-oh, which has 4 syllables.
+The next most likely pronunciation is ahk-TAH-vee-oh, at 24.3% confidence, with 4 syllables.

 ahk-TAY-vee-oh (4 syllables)